uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

-To view the records in the `core_metadata_collection` node in your project, you can go to: https://gen3.datacommons.io/example-training/search?node_type=core_metadata_collection (replacing the `gen3.datacommons.io` with your commons base URL and `example-training` with an actual project name).
+To view the records in the `core_metadata_collection` node in your project, you can go to: https://gen3.datacommons.io/example-training/search?node_type=core_metadata_collection (replacing the `gen3.datacommons.io` with your commons base URL and `example-training` with an actual project_id).

 ### 2. Upload Data Files to Object Storage

 Adding files to your new Gen3 project can be done using one of two methods.
-The gen3-client tool (shown in steps below) offers users an easy way to upload files to Amazon s3 buckets while simultaneously indexing the files and assigning them each a unique GUID or object_id.
+The gen3-client tool (shown in steps below) offers users an easy way to upload files to Amazon S3 buckets while simultaneously indexing the files and assigning them each a unique GUID or object_id.
 Alternatively, if you are comfortable scripting and require something other than the default AWS bucket used by the gen3-client or your data files are already uploaded to their storage location in the cloud, we offer an option for [indexing data already found in the cloud](#indexing-files-already-found-in-the-cloud).
 This method offers several other benefits including the possibility of using multiple cloud resources and submitting multiple batches of data set files at once.
-The following documentation will focus on using the [gen3-client](/resources/user/gen3-client) to upload data files, including spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., to Amazon s3 cloud storage.
+The following documentation will focus on using the [gen3-client](#gen3-client-instructions-for-uploading-data) to upload data files, including spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., to Amazon S3 cloud storage.

-1. Download the latest [compiled binary](https://github.com/uc-cdis/cdis-data-client/releases/latest) for your operating system.
+1. Download the latest [compiled binary][Gen3 client GitHub] for your operating system.
 2. Configure a profile with credentials downloaded from your Profile:

 	```